blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Diagramming Linux Internals using Eraser.io.md

  > When we are speaking about containers, we are usually referring to the Open Container Infrastructure (OCI) standard for container images, distribution and runtimes, which was formed based on the container implementation by the Docker project.

+- Package Management
 	- Native Package Installer
+		- e.g.
-	- e.g. dpkg (used in Debian), RPM (used in Fedora)
+			- dpkg (used in Debian)
+			- RPM (used in Fedora)
+			- pacman (used in Arch)
 	- Native Package Manager
+		- e.g.
-	- e.g. APT (used in Debian), DNF (used in Fedora)
+			- APT (used in Debian)
+			- DNF (used in Fedora, based on YellowDog Linux's YUM)
+			- pacman (used in Arch, same as it's package installer)
 	- Sandboxed Package Manager
+		- e.g.
+			- Flatpak
-	- e.g. Flatpak, Nix
+			- Nix
 	- Containers

 - Shared Libraries
 	- e.g.